A father's goodness is higher than the mountain, a mother's goodness deeper than the sea.

 - Japanese Proverb

-Every day nowadays we are hearing several incidents of exploitation by hospitals being reported continuously.
+Nowadays, several incidents of hospital exploitation are reported continuously.
 Patients have to face a financial burden if they are admitted to the hospital.
-If hospitals are found to be exploiting patients, legal actions should be taken but Are these hospitals being really punished for exploitation?
-The true scenario of hospitals in Nepal and their behaviour towards patients is clearly shown in the movie "Aama".
+If hospitals are found to be exploiting patients, legal action should be taken, but are these hospitals being really punished for exploitation?
+The true scenario of hospitals in Nepal and their behaviour towards patients is clearly shown in the movie Aama.

 Synopsis: